Jump to Recipe Print Recipe

 Do you have to use a whole chicken?

 You do not have to use a whole chicken to make this soup recipe.
-You can also use chicken bone-in chicken parts to make this recipe.
+You can also use bone-in chicken parts.
 My neighbor loves using bone-in chicken thighs.
 You need to make sure your chicken pieces are with the bone, as the bone minerals are what make this soup so good!!

 How do you spice up bland chicken soup?

-This soup will keep fresh in the refrigerator for up to 4 days in an air-tight container.
+This soup will remain fresh in the refrigerator for up to 4 days in an airtight container.
 You will notice the chicken fat congeals on top of the soup.
 You can use a spoon to scrape the fat off if you like.
 You can reheat it on the stove or in your microwave oven.

 You can also freeze the soup.
 I highly recommend freezing it in Souper Cubes.
 These are one-cup-sized cubes that are perfect for a single serving!
 Freeze in the Souper Cubes, then move the frozen cubes to a freezer-safe zip-style bag.
 The frozen soup will keep fresh for up to 5 months.